Doug-Wyman/Tempurpedic_Control/README.md

 These scripts are called by command line entities created in Home Assistant.
  - controls.yaml

+I've added the dashboard as a yaml file
+ - dashboard.yaml  ---<i>The dashboard seen at the top of this readme.md
 The scripts use a hard coded IP address for the bed.
 Change the line in each file UDP_IP = "192.168.0.155" to the UDP_IP = [your local address]